Queensland Urban Utilities is investing $55 million to build a new 4.25km sewer main between Wecker Road, Mansfield and Cadogan Street, Carindale.

 Construction of a new 400 metre section of water main in William Street close to the footpath between Seib and Kennedy Streets, Kilcoy is now complete.

-Copyright © 2018.
-Queensland Urban Utilities is the trading name of the Central SEQ Distributor-Retailer Authority.
+Copyright © 2021.
+Urban Utilities is the trading name of the Central SEQ Distributor-Retailer Authority.